Registering as a pharmacist

 - are an European Economic Area (EEA) national with an EEA pharmacist qualification

-- an overseas (non-EEA) qualified pharmacist, or a non-EEA national with an EEA pharmacist qualification (other than a UK pharmacist qualification).
+- are an overseas (non-EEA) qualified pharmacist, or a non-EEA national with an EEA pharmacist qualification (other than a UK pharmacist qualification).

 Which route do I use to register?